runtimeverification/kontrol/src/kontrol/kdist/cheatcodes.md

 The `setMockCall` production will update the configuration in order to store the information of the mock call.

 The current implementation of the `mockCall` cheatcode has some limitations:
-- It does not work for mock calls to the address(0) - see test `MockCallTest.testSelectorMockCall()`
-- It does not work if there are multiple mock calls with common prefixes for the same address - see test `MockCallTestFoundry.testMockGetters`
+- It does not work if there are multiple mock calls with common prefixes for the same address - see test `MockCallTestFoundry.testMockCallMultiplePartialMatch`

 ```k
     rule [foundry.call.mockCall]: